 Secondly, you need to test the water.
 Where should you market?
 Think about who your customer base is and how best to reach them.

-Once you have narrowed down where your audience will be looking for software like yours it’s the time to test.
+Once you have narrowed down where your audience will be looking for software like yours it’s time to test.

 To do this properly you should have a small budget to put into a campaign.
 Without historic data to work off of, identifying success can be difficult.
-Resisting the urge to constantly tweak a campaign will be tough, but knowing what doesn’t work is often beneficial; giving you the opportunity to hone your messaging with each new campaign.
+Resisting the urge to constantly tweak a campaign will be tough, but knowing what doesn’t work is often beneficial; giving you the opportunity to hone your message with each new campaign.

 3. Choose your channels

 You don’t need to use every single channel available to you.
 Just choose the ones that are the most relevant to your products and at this stage, will give you the most ‘bang for buck’.
-Low Google AdWord spend is great for positioning, while Capterra provides a vertical industry focus.
+Low Google AdWords spending is great for positioning, while Capterra provides a vertical industry focus.
 Make sure your social media channels are active and monitored, as they are a great way to communicate with customers and prospects.
 Likewise, start to build an email database so that you can send sales and marketing emails to your database.

 Use all of these channels as testbeds.
 What are you spending on each and what ROI are they giving you?